Cybersecurity Concepts

 • Hardware failures that may result from natural failures resulting from deterioration.

-• Software failures that may result from software design flaws or bugs
+• Software failures that may result from software design flaws or bugs.

 • Cyberattacks, e.g., DoS/DDoS, energy depletion attack in the case of an IoT node.

-• Power failure that may result from power outages or depletion of energy stored in the battery in the case of IoT nodes.
+• Power failure may result from power outages or depletion of energy stored in the battery in the case of IoT nodes.

-• The downtimes could result from failure, misbehaviour, or malfunctioning of the cybersecurity systems
+• The downtimes could result from failure, misbehaviour, or malfunctioning of the cybersecurity systems.

 • Data to the computing, communication and storage infrastructure resulting from natural disasters, theft, vandalisation, political unrest, or conflict.